grantgasser/udacity-data-structures-algorithms/README.md

 * In-order traversal is sorted order
 * Can degrade to looking like linked list => O(n) search in worst case
 * Enter self-balancing trees (AVL, Red-black)

+## Graph (graph.py)
+* Node class contains value and list of edges connected to that node
+* Edge class contains value, references to node from and node to
+* Graph class contains list of nodes and list of edges
+* Insert node is simple
+* Insert edge is a little more complicated.
+* Get representation of edge list, adjacency list, and adjacency matrix